lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/2_Lesson_2/index.md

 ## Making Variables

 To make a variable, we start by _declaring_ a name for the container.
-In our code, we've declared both "rectWidth" and "rectHeight" at the very top of our code by first typing the keyword 'let'.
+In our code, we've declared both "rectWidth" and "rectHeight" at the very top of our code by first typing the keyword **let**.
 This is synonymous to asking our code to let "rectWidth" contain a specific value in its memory, so that we can refer to it by that name in our project from now on.
-We've done this outside of either the **setup( )** or **draw( )** blocks, which means that we've declared these variables _globally_ (we'll discuss this in detail at the bottom of the page).
+We've done this outside of either the **setup( )** or **draw( )** blocks, which means that we've declared these variables _**globally**_ and they can be used/accessed anywhere in our code(we'll discuss this in detail at the bottom of the page).

 Next, we need to _assign_ an initial value to each variable.
 This is also called _initialization_, or _init_ for short.
 This step can be done immediately after declaring a variable: